HamdiMokni/PaperLite/README.md

 ```bash
 python main.py
 ```
+The GUI now includes a field to set the Ghostscript timeout (in seconds).

 ### Command Line

 ```bash
 python main.py <input_path> [-o OUTPUT] [-d DPI] [-p {a4,letter,legal,a3}] [-t TIMEOUT]
 ```
+`TIMEOUT` controls how long Ghostscript is allowed to run.
+Set to `0` to disable the timeout entirely.
+The default is `1200` seconds.

 For example: